PlaySafe/impresario/readme.md

 4. The **\<Condition\>** uses to define the available conditions, so does the **\<Function\>**

-## Step 2.1: Create a generation logic
+## Step 2.1: Create a generation name
 For example, I want to generate address label of belgium.
 The format might depend on country specific
 ```
 Belgium format